Titanoboa (Titanoboa cerrejonensis)

 The largest snake in the world

 While the last dinosaurs slowly faded away, 60 million years ago a new giant, able to consume a crocodile, appeared on the surface of the Earth.
-In the incredibly hot and humid jungle, growing on the area of present day Colombia, a largest snake ever discovered – titanoboa – was crawling on the forest floor.
-The block-busting Anaconda chasing Jennifer Lopez when compared to a titanoboa seems only a rather overgrown Leptotyphlops carlae (the tiniest snake in the world 😉 ).
+In the incredibly hot and humid jungle, growing on the area of present-day Colombia, the largest snake ever discovered – Titanoboa – was crawling on the forest floor.
+The block-busting Anaconda chasing Jennifer Lopez when compared to a Titanoboa seems only a rather overgrown Leptotyphlops carlae (the tiniest snake in the world 😉 ).

 - Family: Boidae

 - Genus: †Titanoboa

 - Species: † T. cerrejonensis

 - Name: Titanoboa cerrejonensis